noFrontendSolutions/module-number-theory/README.md

 # module-number-theory
 ---
-is a small library that contains a collection of mathematical functions from the fields of number theory and modular arithmetic. <br>
+is a small library that contains a collection of mathematical functions from the fields of number theory and modular arithmetic. <br><br>
 The library is independent of the JavaScript **Math** object and only uses the standard operators + * - %.
-It contains a fuction to compute the **discrete logarithm** (if certain requirements are met). <br>
+It contains a fuction to compute the **discrete logarithm** (if certain requirements are met). <br><br>
 Type definitions are included.
 <br/><br/>